- Overview

 Example: Missing parameter error

-The second tab of the Apply XML Configuration Testing Tool enables you to fill in a variety of configurable parameters and generates corresponding XML metadata for Indeed Apply automatically.
-You can also see how the job appears in the application flow with the provided information.
+The second tab of the Apply XML Configuration Testing Tool lets you enter configurable parameters and automatically generates the matching Indeed Apply XML metadata.
+You can also preview how the job appears in the application flow with that information.

-Once generated, you can add the metadata into your existing XML feed.
-For an example, see the Create an XML feed.
+After the tool generates the metadata, add it to your existing XML feed.
+For an example, see Create an XML feed.

 Configuration testing tool - Configurable parameters tab

-Beyond the default parameters provided, you can also add additional parameters from a list of options.
-Once selected and filled in, these parameters are automatically added to the generated XML.
+Beyond the default parameters, you can add more parameters from a list of options.
+After you select and fill in those parameters, the tool automatically adds them to the generated XML.

 Test your Indeed Apply screener questions

-You can also verify the syntax of your Screener Questions JSON file by using the Indeed Apply Questions tool.
-This tool displays how screener questions appear in the Indeed Apply application flow.
-This tool displays how screener questions appear in the Indeed Apply application flow.
+You can also use the Indeed Apply Questions tool to verify the syntax of your screener questions JSON file.
+This tool shows how screener questions appear in the Indeed Apply application flow.

 Indeed Apply Questions tool

-You can paste your entire JSON file into the main field of this interactive tool to highlight errors in formatting.
+You can paste your full JSON file into the main field of this interactive tool to find formatting errors.

 Error message examples